adamfries/furrow_length/celegans_oocyte_detection/for_publication/README.md

-Author: Adam Fries and Alyssa Quiogue
+Authors: Adam Fries and Alyssa Quiogue

 Institution: University of Oregon